 3. Debt service coverage ratio

-The debt service coverage ratio can be found by dividing EBITDA by a firm’s current portion of long-term debt and interest expense.
-It is an extremely important metric for predicting default.
-More than half of the banks and asset-based lenders in a Pepperdine survey said this statistic was important or very important in their lending decisions.
+The debt service coverage ratio can be found by dividing EBITDA by a current portion of long-term debt and interest expense.
+Basically, this is just a measurement of your business’s ability to pay current debt obligations based on your cash position and operating income.
+It is an extremely important metric for predicting if you’ll default on a loan.

 How to improve your debt service coverage ratio

-In addition to improving the EBITDA-assets ratio, a business can also improve this ratio by focusing on debt and interest expense.
+In addition to improving the EBITDA-assets ratio, a business can also focus on eliminating debt and interest expenses.

 One effective way of tackling the debt/interest side of this ratio is to cut expenses.
 “Sell things that can boost cash, such as unproductive assets,” advises Bierman.
 “These are assets that are not contributing sufficiently to the generation of income and cash flow, possibly because they are under-utilized.
 Use the proceeds to pay off the principal on your debt.”

-Similarly, small decreases in overhead can typically yield large cash savings over time, and the impact of those savings is compounded when they are used to repay the principal, lowering debt payments and also interest expenses.
+Similarly, small decreases in overhead can typically yield large cash savings over time.
+The impact of those savings is compounded when they are used to repay the principal.
+Potentially lowering debt payments and also interest expenses.